hdbrinkmann/ShiftPlan_Agent_Demo/README.md

 ## What the Application Does – In One Sentence

-It loads employee, absence, and opening hours requirements from Excel, cost-effectively assigns the right employees to time blocks (Store Manager including Assistant as backup, Sales), checks rules, and displays the result as a table in the browser.
+It loads employee, absence, and opening‑hours requirements from Excel, forecasts daily/period demand with LightGBM, optimally assigns employees using an OR‑Tools CP‑SAT solver (with heuristic alternatives available), checks rules, and displays the result in the browser.

 ## How to Start the Demo